zachfi/iotcontroller/README.md

 A couple future ideas that come to mind are perhaps a Home Assistant route to allow compatibility with anything in that ecosystem.
 Similarly, an ESPHome format could be included so that devices flashed with their firmware could be read into this project.
+I also plan to re-integrate the messages that Anavi devices send, which may be one of the above accidentally.

-As new devices appear on the bus, they are written as `Device` resources in Kubernetes.
-These `Device` resources are grouped using `Zone` which inform the Conditioner and other components how to operate these devices.
+As new devices appear on the bus, they are written as `Device` resources in Kubernetes to include information like their Type and some status information about when the last time the device was seen.
+These `Device` resources are grouped by the user with `Zone` resources, which inform the Conditioner and other components how to operate these devices.

 #### Zigbee2Mqtt